Aviation Centre of Excellence: Programs

 The unofficial slogan of the Aviation Centre is "Build it, Fly it, Maintain it", relating to the three respective programs.

-ACE is heavily supported by companies such as Bombardier, Levaero, Jazz, Bearskin Airlines and Wasaya Airways.
+ACE is heavily supported by companies such as Bombardier, Levaero, Jazz, Bearskin Airlines, and Wasaya Airways.
 ACE has hosted the world-renowned Canadian Forces Snowbirds several times and various pilots and mechanics on the team were alumni.

 Fleet

-ACE has a fleet of sixteen aircraft used for flight training; consisting of four types of Cessna aircraft.
-In addition, the school has two advanced flight training devices (or non-motion simulators).
-One is a level 6 Frasca Beech Baron trainer, and the other is a level 2 generic trainer.
+ACE has a fleet of thirteen aircraft used for flight training, consisting entirely of three different models of Cessna 172 aircraft.
+The fleet consists of 6 Cessna 172S models, 2 Cessna 172S G1000 models, and 5 Cessna 172S G1000 NXi models.
+The NXi aircraft are the newest in the fleet, having been delivered in late 2022, which allowed the college to phase out the 5 Cessna 172N model aircraft that had been built in the late 1970s.
+In addition, the school has four advanced flight training devices (or non-motion simulators).

-In addition, there is a sizable fleet of non-flying aircraft at ACE that is used by the Aircraft Maintenance program.
+In addition, ACE has a fleet of non-flying aircraft at that is used by the Aircraft Maintenance program.
 This includes: